 The Concert Choir, open to all students, presents a message in a variety of song genres while increasing musical skills.
-The Concert Choir presents an annual Christmas Dinner Theater each December and takes a Kingdom Week Tour every other school year (during Spring Break).
-Various Chapel programs and weekend performances are also scheduled throughout each semester.
+The Concert Choir presents an annual Christmas Dinner Theater each December and various Chapel programs and weekend performances are also scheduled throughout each semester.